 Update the SSWG Cases on a biannual basis.

-Maintain and update the Transmission Project Information Tracking report, which reflects data used for SSWG Case development and updates.
+Maintain and update the Transmission Project Information Tracking (TPIT) report, which reflects data used for SSWG Case development and updates.
+Update the TPIT report on a triannual basis.

 Maintain and update the Planning Data Dictionary to reflect current and future year bus and county information.